The Bankrate promise

 What is moving truck insurance?

-Main types of moving truck insurance
+Types of moving truck insurance

 Supplemental liability insurance

-Your truck rental company will likely offer supplemental liability insurance in addition to the standard liability coverage you can select with your reservation.
+Your truck rental company will likely offer supplemental liability insurance in addition to the standard liability coverage you can select with your reservation for the vehicle.
 This add-on raises your bodily injury and property damage liability limits above the state’s minimum required amount.
 Purchasing supplemental liability insurance may be worth considering if you need coverage because your personal auto policy has limitations due to weight or if you need additional coverage because your personal auto policy extends to the moving truck but doesn’t cover your personal property.
 This add-on may be especially beneficial if you are planning to drive a long distance, which could increase the risk of loss or damage.

 Cargo protection insurance